 The MCO's MIS system must comply with applicable certificate of coverage and data specification and reporting requirements promulgated pursuant to the Health Insurance Portability and Accountability Act (HIPAA) of 1996, P.L.
 104-191 (August 21, 1996), as amended or modified.
 The MCO must comply with HIPAA Electronic Data Interchange (EDI) requirements, including the HIPAA-compliant format version.
 MCO's enrollment files must be in the 834 HIPAA-compliant format.
 Eligibility inquiries must be in the 270/271 HIPAA-compliant format, with the exception of pharmacy services.
 Pharmacies may submit eligibility inquiries in the NCPDP E1 HIPAA-compliant format.
-Claim transactions for pharmacy services must be in the NCPDP B1/B2 HIPAA-compliant formats; all others must be in the 837/835 HIPAA-compliant format.
+Claim transactions for pharmacy services must be in the 837/835 HIPAA-compliant format.

 The MCO must also be 5010 compliant by January 2012.
-The following website includes the final rules for 5010 Compliancy and ICD-10 Compliancy: www.cms.hhs.gov/TransactionCodeSetsStands/02 TransactionsandCodeSetsRegulations.asp.
+The following website includes the final rules for 5010 Compliancy and ICD-10 Compliancy: www.cms.hhs.gov/TransactionCodeSetsStands/02_TransactionsandCodeSetsRegulations.asp.